Update: this has now been released. Head to our Surface Book 3 review to see what we thought.

-With the Surface Book in 2015 and then the Surface Book 2 in 2017, Microsoft set new standards for what a Windows laptop could be: top-class internal specs, a distinctive design with a hinge you won't forget in a hurry, and of course that gorgeous display.
+The Surface Book 3 is now very much due – with the Surface Book in 2015 and then the Surface Book 2 in 2017, Microsoft set new standards for what a Windows laptop could be, and now we're deep into 2019.

-In fact the first two Surface Books have impressed us so much that we can't wait to see what Microsoft has got in store for its next 2-in-1.
-We don't have many firm details yet, but we do have plenty of speculation and predictions we can talk about in the meantime.
+The first two Surface Books have impressed us so much that we can't wait to see what Microsoft has got in store for its next 2-in-1.
+As Microsoft's 2019 Surface event gets closer, here's what we know so far about the Surface Book 3.

 - Every Surface computer Microsoft currently sells, ranked

-- Best laptop 2018: our pick of the top notebooks available today
+- Best laptop: our pick of the top notebooks available today

 Surface Book 3: release date

-Even a yearly upgrade cycle might be too frequent for a laptop: remember there was a gap of two years between the first and second model.
-Maybe October 2019 would be a better bet for a Surface Book 3 launch, though Microsoft certainly won't want to get left behind.
+Remember there was a gap of two years between the first and second model.
+We did think October 2019 would be a better bet for a Surface Book 3 launch, and that's now been confirmed with news of the event on the 2nd.

 You might not remember now, but there was a specs refresh for the first Surface Book in October 2016 – could that be the plan again for the Surface Book 2?
 A Surface Book 2.5 if you like.
-We'll have to wait and see if Microsoft schedules an event in the calendar.
+We'll have to wait and see.

 Surface Book 3: price